 Here, the FIRE community has a valid point.
 The corporate world steals time.
 Your time.
 My time.
 And those who see this as a negative thing are somewhat right about the “corporate world is bad” narrative.
 But this argument doesn’t mean that this is an inherent problem of the corporate world.
 Moreover, the finite nature of time and our usage of this valuable resource is the issue.

 The point is to use this resource as much as possible to our advantage.
 So we need to leverage it as best we can to achieve as many of our goals as possible.

 And indeed, populating Excel sheets doesn’t help.
 But ranting through the Twitter columns while living the early retirement life isn’t a desirable scenario either.
 I look at the corporate world here as a tool, just like other people look at early retirement as a tool to pursue their dreams.

 There is no general attribute to describe the corporate world.
 It’s up to each of us to use this tool in a way that makes us happy.
 For me, it’s a trade.
 I’m offering my time and my growing skills to get what’s important to me right now.

 Crafting the right mindset might help

 At the end of this article, I want to point out one more thing.
 According to the Edelman Trust Barometer 2020, 37 percent of the 34,000 people surveyed ranked employees as an essential ingredient to a company’s long-term success.
-This is equivalent to the 38 percent that said that customers are more critical.
+This is equivalent to the 38 percent that said customers are more critical.

-Furthermore, 60 percent of employees believe that their coworkers are the most significant contributor to their happiness at work.
+Furthermore, 60 percent of employees believe their coworkers are the most significant contributor to their happiness at work.